ThinhNgVhust/My-AWS-developer-notes/4 ExamTopics/q.md

 > **Activate real-time logs on the CloudFront distribution.
 Create a stream in Amazon Kinesis Data Streams.**
 > **Configure Amazon Kinesis Data Streams to deliver logs to Amazon OpenSearch Service (Amazon Elasticsearch Service).
 Create a dashboard in OpenSearch Dashboards (Kibana).**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+11. A developer creates a customer managed key for multiple AWS users to encrypt data in Amazon S3.
+The developer configures Amazon Simple Notification
+Service (Amazon SNS) to publish a message if key deletion is scheduled. **The developer needs to preserve any SNS messages that cannot be delivered so that those messages can be reprocessed.**
+Which AWS service or feature should the developer use to meet this requirement?
+> **SQS**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+12. A developer needs to deploy an application to AWS Elastic Beanstalk for a company.
+The application consists of a **single Docker image**.
+The company's automated continuous integration and continuous delivery (CI/CD) process builds the Docker image and pushes the image to a public Docker registry.
+How should the developer deploy the application to Elastic Beanstalk?
+> **Create a ``docker-compose.yml`` file.
+Use the Elastic Beanstalk CLI to deploy the application.**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+13. A company is using AWS CodeDeploy for all production deployments.
+A developer has an Amazon Elastic Container Service (Amazon ECS) application that uses the CodeDeployDefault.ECSAIIAtOnce configuration.
+The developer needs to update the production environment in increments of 10% until the entire production environment is updated.
+Which CodeDeploy configuration should the developer use to meet these requirements?
+> **CodeDeployDefault.``ECSLinear10PercentEvery3Minutes``**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+14. A company is using AWS Elastic Beanstalk to deploy a three-tier application.
+The application uses an Amazon RDS DB instance as the database tier.
+The company wants to decouple the DB instance from the Elastic Beanstalk environment.
+Which combination of steps should a developer lake to meet this requirement?
+(Choose two.)
+>**Create a new DB instance from a snapshot of the previous DB instance.**
+>**Create a new Elastic Beanstalk environment that connects to the DB instance.**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+15. A company has point-of-sale devices across thousands of retail shops that **synchronize sales transactions with a centralized system.** The system includes an
+Amazon API Gateway API that exposes an AWS Lambda function.
+The Lambda function processes the transactions and stores the transactions in Amazon RDS for MySQL.**The number of transactions increases rapidly during the day and is near zero at night.**
+How can a developer increase the elasticity of the system MOST cost-effectively?
+> **~~Migrate from Amazon RDS to Amazon Aurora MySQL.
+Use an Aurora Auto Scaling policy to scale road replicas based on CPU consumption.~~** -> For read
+> **~~Migrate from Amazon RDS to Amazon Aurora MySQL.
+Use an Aurora Auto Scaling policy to scale read replicas based on the number of database connections.~~** -> For read
+> **~~Create an Amazon Simple Queue Service (Amazon SQS) queue.
+Publish transactions to the queue.
+Set the queue to invoke the Lambda function.
+Turn on enhanced fanout for the Lambda function.~~** -> Enhanced fanout: for kinesis
+> **Create an Amazon Simple Queue Service (Amazon SQS) queue.
+Publish transactions to the queue.
+Set the queue to invoke the Lambda function.
+Set the reserved concurrency of the Lambda function to be less than the number of database connections.**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+16. A developer is writing an AWS Lambda function.
+The Lambda function needs to access items that are stored in an Amazon DynamoDB table.
+What is the MOST secure way to configure this access for the Lambda function?
+> **Create an ``IAM policy that allows access to the DynamoDB table``.
+Attach this policy to the Lambda function's IAM role**
+> **~~Add a resource-based policy to the DynamoDB table to allow access from the Lambda function's IAM role.~~** -> DynamoDB doesnt support
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+17. A developer is implementing user authentication and authorization for a web application that is hosted on an Amazon EC2 instance.
+The developer needs to ensure that the user credentials are encrypted and secure when they are stored and transmitted.
+Which solution will meet these requirements?
+> **Use Amazon Cognito to configure a user pool.
+Use the Amazon Cognito API to authenticate and authorize the users.
+Most Voted**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+18. A company that has multiple offices uses an Amazon DynamoDB table to store employee payroll information.
+Item attributes consist of ``employee names``, ``office identifiers``, and ``cumulative daily hours worked``. **The most frequently used query extracts a report of an alphabetical subset of employees for a specific office.**
+Which design of the DynamoDB table primary key will have the MINIMUM performance impact?
+> **Partition key on the office identifier and sort key on the employee name**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+19. A company hosts a microservices application that uses **Amazon API Gateway**.
+AWS **Lambda**, Amazon Simple Queue Service **(Amazon SQS)**, and Amazon **DynamoDB**.
+One of the Lambda functions adds messages to an SQS FIFO queue.
+When a developer checks the application logs, the developer **finds a few duplicated items in a DynamoDB table**.
+The items were inserted by another polling function that processes messages from the queue.
+What is the MOST likely cause of this issue?
+> **The polling function timeout is greater than the queue visibility timeout.**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+20. A development team has been using a builder server that is hosted on an Amazon EC2 instance to perform builds and deployments for the last 3 months.
+The
+EC2 instance's instance profile uses an IAM role that contains the Administrator Access managed policy.
+The development team must replace that policy with a policy that provides only the required permissions.
+**What is the FASTEST way to create a custom 1AM policy for the EC2 instance to meet this requirement?**
+> **Create a new IAM policy that includes all actions that AWS CloudTrail recorded for the IAM role in the last 3 months.**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------